Pages from a 21st Century Herbal

 The Museum is full of tales of colonisation, trade, culture, ingenuity, tradition, innovation, art and curiosity.
 Among the many plants whose stories are on display are medicinal ones.
 They possess healing and economic value as well as historic and emotional dimensions.

 Contemplating them is a path to remembering your own stories.
 Most of us have favourite and regular encounters with medicinal plants – Cinchona plants, whose bark is responsible for producing quinine, an antimalarial drug also found in tonic water; or Mentha pipertia (peppermint) that has been used as a digestive for centuries.
-Then there are the everyday encounters with eucalyptus, turmeric, camomile, aloe vera, Echinacea, calendula, ginger, garlic, olive oil, and rosemary.
+Then there are the everyday encounters with eucalyptus, turmeric, camomile, aloe vera, echinacea, calendula, ginger, garlic, olive oil, and rosemary.

 Australia has its own medicinal plant history.
 There are First Nations’ traditions and knowledge from centuries of learning and developing the uses of indigenous plants for healing.
 Then there are the colonisers, settlers, migrants and refugees bringing with them their traditional remedies and plants, and learning how to appreciate local ones.